-The funding under Project Ireland 2040 will be provided through the Higher Education Authority (HEA).
+The funding under Project Ireland 2040 will be provided through easy to access loans the Higher Education Authority (HEA).

 CIT’s main building in Bishopstown caters for a large proportion of the college’s students, with approximately 85% of the Faculty of Engineering and Science accommodated there.

 The upgrade will facilitate the continued growth of CIT’s STEM provision, in line with the objectives of the National Skills Strategy 2025, demographic growth projections and industry needs in the region and nationally.

 The investment is taking place alongside a new Learning Resource Centre planned for CIT as part of the Higher Education PPP Programme.
 Together with a new STEM building planned for IT Tralee, the investments will greatly strengthen the capacity of both institutions to deliver on the ambitions of a future Munster Technological University (MTU).